utxo-company/bullet/paper/bullet.typ

 - Normal spend transactions (e.g., sending assets to friends)
 - Signing intentions for DeFi interactions
 - Actions related to staking or voting in blockchain governance
-- Limited access to Vault UTxOs (requiring the higher wallet quorum threshold of signatures)
+- Limited access to Vault UTxOs (requiring a higher quorum threshold of signatures)

 *Cold Keys* offer enhanced security for critical operations:
 - Access to spending when hot keys are unavailable (e.g., offline servers) or lost